RenaShahMSFT/AzureFilesVPN/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-Deploy the ARM Template by clicking above button - fill sample parameters from[azuredeploy.parameters.json](azuredeploy.parameters.json), however, make sure the root certificate signature is the one you created above.
+Deploy the ARM Template by clicking above button - fill sample parameters from [azuredeploy.parameters.json](azuredeploy.parameters.json).
+Make sure the **root certificate** name and signature is the one you created and copied from previous step.

 This deployment takes ~20 minutes to complete.